jollytoad/ahx/docs/css_rules.md

 - `previous <CSS selector>` to scan backwards for the previous element that matches the selector.

+_TODO: Support targetting of an element from a trigger rule (like htmx)._

 _TODO: Allow targetting of an input directly, in which case the `--ahx-input` should not be given._

-_TODO: Allow targetting of a named private form unique to the owner of the rule._
+_TODO: Allow targetting of a named private form unique to the owner of the rule (maybe target the stylesheet?)._

+_TODO: consider whether
+`--ahx-input`/`--ahx-attr`/`--ahx-modifier`/`--ahx-separator` could be replaced by new `--ahx-swap` options (eg: `--ahx-swap: attr "class" join`)_

 ### --ahx-input

-Declares the name of the input inside the `--ahx-form` form (or FormData) to received the value of `--ahx-value`.
+Declares the name of the input on the `--ahx-target` element to receive the `--ahx-value`.
+If the target is an actual `<form>` then the value is set on the named input belonging to the form, a new hidden input is created if the named input does not exist.
+If it's another type of element then an internal `FormData` object is associated with the element and the value is set in this.

+### --ahx-attr

+Declares an attribute on the `--ahx-target` element to receive the `--ahx-value`.
+This is ignored if `--ahx-input` is also present.

+### --ahx-modifier

+Indicate how the `--ahx-value` value modifies the target value.
+This may be

+- `replace` (default) just completely replaces the value
+- `join` joins the new value to the old value separated by `--ahx-separator` (duplicate values are also removed)
+- `append` on `--ahx-input` will append a new input with the same name to the form data, for `--ahx-attr` it acts exactly like `join`

+### --ahx-separator

+The string to separate values combined by `--ahx-modifier` of `"join"`, defaults to a single space.

 ### --ahx-include